-Lange Tidling Zeller is pollinated well by the Gustavs Zeller and Gunslebert.
+Lange Tidling Zeller is pollinated well by the Gunslebert variety.
 You may get a reasonable crop from leaving it to its own devices and relying on the wind to bring Hazel pollen from the countryside hedges however more assurance to a full and successful crop is to be had by having the pollinations partners close by.

 We will include a message card at no additional cost, just mention at checkout what your personal message is.

 Take a look at our TOP SELLING FRUIT TREES, Wet ground issues then choose a PEAR TREE first, followed by APPLE TREES.
 For more information on pollination please look at POLLINATION EXPLAINED or choosing the CORRECT POLLINATION PARTNER

 Fruit Tree Life Expectancy

 Most fruit trees will give you AT LEAST 40 years of fruit.
 Pears can go to 70.
 Records of 200 year old trees exist but this is the exception, not the rule.